jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - `ROUTING BY XPATH`: added multiple targets in the plugin configuration.
 Breaking change: former parameters `RouteToPath`, `RouteXPath` and `RouteXPathCondition` have been replaced by `RouteXPathTargets[].URL`, `RouteXPathTargets[].XPath` and `RouteXPathTargets[].XPathCondition`
 - v1.3.1
   - Changed the error message format following the W3C specification for [SOAP 1.1](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383507) and [SOAP 1.2](https://www.w3.org/TR/soap12-part1/#soapfault)
+  - Added a MIME type detection of the request for answering with the same type of MIME on error (For SOAP 1.1: `Content-Type: text/xml` and for SOAP 1.2: `Content-Type: application/soap+xml`)
-  - Renamed the docker image to `jeromeguillaume/kong-soap-xml` (former name: `jeromeguillaume/kong-saxon`)
+  - Renamed the docker image to `jeromeguillaume/kong-soap-xml` (former name: `jeromeguillaume/kong-saxon`) and `jeromeguillaume/kong-soap-xml-initcontainer` (former name: `jeromeguillaume/kong-saxon-initcontainer`)